 Fill your home with the scent of cooling flowers such as rose, jasmine and geranium.
 Or use a diffuser for essential oils of these scents.

-Want more daily inspiration like these Ayurveda tips for summer?
+Want more daily inspiration like these Ayurveda tips for how to keep your body cool in the summer naturally?
 Don’t forget to sign up for our newsletter filled with articles, recipes, discounts, special events and more!